BOOK REVIEW: Empire of the Winds

 Because of the geology of the region, where heat and rain can combine to create an astonishing variety of vegetation, the Austronesians had plenty to trade.
 Spices abounded.
 According to other sources, nutmeg was so valuable that Dutch traders sewed their stevedores’ pockets together on the docks of the Netherlands to make sure they couldn’t steal part of the cargo.

 “The story here is of vessels which were large, stable and long-lasting, and sailed from Java to the Arabian peninsula, and presumably to the Spice Islands.”
-In short, Bowring writes, “the unvarnished, contemporary, on-the-spot, Portuguese accounts of ships and trade make and interesting if largely ignored counterpoint to the latter-day accounts of the celebrity voyages of Zheng He.”
+In short, Bowring writes, “the unvarnished, contemporary, on-the-spot, Portuguese accounts of ships and trade make an interesting, if largely ignored, counterpoint to the latter-day accounts of the celebrity voyages of Zheng He.”

 The region’s power topped out during the Mahajapit Empire, which gave the name Nusantara to the islands and coasts with a shared culture and seaborne trade.
 It was a period during which maritime trade expanded as demand from both China and Europe increased, Bowring writes.
 Mahajapit strength “came from its control of the three-cornered trade involving rice from the interior, spices from the east, and the sales of ceramics, textiles and other manufactures from China and India which had markets throughout the archipelago.”